gaultier/blog/making_my_static_blog_generator_11_times_faster.md

   Range (min … max):    53.1 ms …  61.0 ms    55 runs
 ```

-*In fine*: a x33 improvement from where we started.
+*In fine*: a x33 speed-up from the original time.